-The right marketing analytics platform can help you identify which types of content encourage customers to purchase.
-This is achieved by linking attitudinal survey data to person-level sales behavior data.
+Financial services organizations should focus on creating content that offers true value to customers.
+This can help to drive general awareness of your brand, and keep users moving down the pipeline.
+The right marketing performance tool can help you identify what type of content is resonating best with customers This is achieved by linking attitudinal survey data to person-level sales behavior data.
 By observing these correlations, marketers can hone in on exactly which types of content need to be built.

 Major players in the financial services industry are realizing the power of predictive analytics and machine learning.
-Machine learning (ML) in particular is already commonly used for security, automated processes, and algorithmic trading – but ML is less commonly used in marketing.
-However, by leveraging predictive analytics and machine learning, marketers can intelligently deliver person-specific messages to customers.
+Machine learning (ML) and artificial intelligence (AI) in particular is already commonly used for security, automated processes, and algorithmic trading – but ML is less commonly used in marketing.
+However, by leveraging predictive analytics and machine learning, marketers can intelligently deliver the right messages to customers at the right time.

-As banking and finance institutions shift from a product-obsessed mindset to a customer-centric mindset, its important to ensure that they’re aware of the newest trends among their customer-centric contemporaries.
+As banking and financial services institutions shift from a product-obsessed mindset to a customer-centric mindset, it’s important to ensure that they’re aware of the newest trends among their customer-centric contemporaries.
 To keep pace with the changes in the industry, marketing teams should look into acquiring the right marketing technology to support their newly crafted marketing initiatives.